Koenigsegg CC8S: Engine and Transmission

-The CC8S is powered by a supercharged Ford Modular 4.6–litre DOHC V8 engine made of cast aluminium with 4 valves per cylinder and carbon fibre covers weighing 210 kg, with a compression ratio of 8.6:1.
+The CC8S is powered by a supercharged 4.7–litre DOHC V8 engine based on the Ford Modular design but made of cast aluminium with 4 valves per cylinder and carbon fibre covers weighing 210 kg, with a compression ratio of 8.6:1.
 It produces 664 PS at 6,800 rpm and 750 Nm of torque at 5,000 rpm.
 The redline is set to 7,250 rpm.
 The engine powers the rear wheels through a 6-speed manual transmission specially developed for the car by CIMA.

 Wheels

 The CC8S uses magnesium alloy wheels with center-locking hubs, to which 225/40ZR 18" front and 335/40ZR 20" rear Michelin Pilot Sport 2 tyres are mounted.
 The brake discs are cross-drilled for increased ventilation, and measure 340 mm at the front and 315 mm at the rear.
 The brake calipers contain 6 pistons in front and 4 pistons at the rear.
 The brakes are power-assisted by the Koenigsegg Advanced Control System.